Juan de Cartagena: Early life

-Cartagena was a native of Burgos, the historic capital of Old Castile.
+Little is known about Cartagena's background.
+He was probably born in Burgos, the historic capital of Old Castile.
 Cartagena was a confidante and "nephew" of archbishop Juan Rodríguez de Fonseca, the influential head of the Casa de Contratación which regulated trade with Spain’s American colonies.
-Historians have interpreted "nephew" as a euphemism indicating that Cartagena was Fonseca's illegitimate son.
+Some historians have interpreted "nephew" as a euphemism indicating that Cartagena was Fonseca's illegitimate son.
 His age at the time of Magellan's expedition is unknown, but he was married and had a daughter, Doña Catalina.

 Magellan's voyage

-Trained as an accountant, Cartagena had no experience as a seaman.
+Cartagena had no experience as a seaman.
 Despite this, he used his influence with Fonseca to secure appointment as Inspector General (Veedor General) of Magellan's Armada de Molucca with authority to supervise the expedition's financial and trading operations.
 King Charles V of Spain also directed Cartagena to report on the expedition directly, rather than through Magellan as captain-general.
 This split responsibility would be a source of difficulty during the subsequent voyage.

 In recognition of Cartagena's influence, and in order to please his supporters, Magellan named him captain of the largest ship of the expedition, the San Antonio, subject only to Magellan's own authority as captain-general of the fleet.
 Cartagena earned a salary of 110,000 maravedí, the highest of anyone in the fleet, including Magellan.

 Tensions surfaced between Cartagena and Magellan as soon as the fleet departed Spain.
 In councils between captains, Cartagena routinely opposed Magellan's navigation decisions and refused to salute his superior when required by custom to do so.
 A storm delayed the fleet south of Tenerife, and food had to be rationed; Cartagena took this opportunity to publicly criticise Magellan and suggest he was not competent to command.
 Magellan promptly had him arrested, relieved of his command and confined aboard the Victoria for the remainder of the voyage to South America.